Chudii/store-proto/README.md

 ---

-DISCLAIMER: The lighting in the video is a bit off, but I will show images below so you can get a better visualization of what the site looks like. (& I highly recommend you clone and check it out firsthand!)
+DISCLAIMER: The lighting in the video is a bit off, but I will show images below so you can get a better visualization of what the site looks like. (& I highly recommend you visit the current deployed environment with with Heroku!)

 ## NFT Index Page